Matilda Bay Rotary Board meets on the fourth Monday of every month, 5.30 pm. It is responsible for:

 The Strategic Plan - Towards 2018 which was developed in March 2013 was reviewed in 2017 and a revised version presented to club members.
-The Strategic Plan - Towards 2022 is the result of consultation, communication and input from members.
+The Strategic Plan - Towards 2024 is the result of consultation, communication and input from members in 2019.

 Matilda Bay is in a strong financial position